osiyuk/glim/README.md

 Installation
 ------------

-Setting up GRUB require you to be root, while the rest doesn't.
+Setting up GRUB requires you to be root, while the rest doesn't.

 Set the `USBMNT` variable so that copy/pasting examples will work (replace `/mnt` and `sdb` with the appropriate values) :